-Capital outlay.
+Capital Outlay.
 The Agency's five-year Capital Redevelopment Plan projects spending approximately \$22.3 million from fiscal year 2004-05 through fiscal year 2008-09.
-Debt was issued to fund approximately \$10.4 million.
-The balance of funding will come from current fund balances and projected revenues over that five year period.
-The most significant projects include continued code enforcement within the project area, façade improvement programs and infrastructure improvements, specifically street and road improvements.
+In 2003, debt was issued to fund approximately \$10.4 million.
+In May of 2007 additional debt was issued netting approximately \$25 million more for additional capital projects.
+The most significant projects include continued code enforcement within the project area, façade improvement programs, land purchases and infrastructure improvements, specifically street and road improvements.
 Also included in the above are affordable housing projects funded from the Redevelopment Agency Low and Moderate Housing Fund.

 Long-term debt.
-At the end of the current fiscal year, the Banning Redevelopment Agency had total bonded debt outstanding for the Banning Redevelopment Agency and the Banning Financing Authority of \$18,615,000.
+At the end of the current fiscal year, the Banning Redevelopment Agency had total bonded debt outstanding for the Banning Redevelopment Agency and the Banning Financing Authority of \$47,970,000.

-Standard & Poor's Corporation and Moody's Investors Service assigned the tax allocation bonds a rating of "AA" upon their issuance.
+With relation to the 2003 issue, Standard & Poor's Corporation and Fitch Ratings assigned the tax allocation bonds a rating of "AA" upon their issuance.